National Council for the Blind Malaysia

-The National Council for the Blind Malaysia (NCBM) set up the Braille Press on 1 April 1998 under the Chairmanship of the late Datin Roquaiya Hanim Tun Hussein.
+The National Council for the Blind, Malaysia (NCBM) set up the Braille Press on 1 April 1998 under the Chairmanship of the late Datin Roquaiya Hanim Tun Hussein.
 It was officially declared open by Yang Berhormat Dato’ Sri Mohd.
 Najib Tun Abdul Razak, the then Minister of Education, Malaysia, on 24 November 1998.

 Overview

-NCBM was formed and registered in 1986 to bring together five organisations to work as partners in providing more efficient and quality services to help blind people to be useful citizens.
-Our mission as a national co-ordinating body is to assist Member Organisations in developing services so that blind people, no matter where they live in the country, may enjoy equal opportunity in receiving education, rehabilitation and employment services.
+NCBM was formed and registered on 14 February 1986 to bring together five organisations to work as partners in providing more efficient and quality services to help blind people to become useful citizens.
+Our mission as a national co-ordinating body is to assist Member Organisations in developing services so that blind people, no matter where they live in the country, may enjoy equal opportunity in receiving education, rehabilitation, and employment services.
 To reach this long-term objective NCBM will work with the Government and groups with similar aims.

-In carrying out our role as a National body, NCBM provides a platform for representatives from around the country to meet regularly on its three committees to discuss all aspects of work - Education, Employment, Public Awareness.
-Where possible and necessary, NCBM will give financial assistance for implementing projects and the sponsoring of personnel to attend training and skills as well as upgrading courses.
+In carrying out our role as a National body, NCBM provides a platform for representatives from around the country to meet regularly on its three committees to discuss all aspects of work - Education, Employment, and Public Awareness.
+Where possible and necessary, NCBM will give financial assistance for implementing projects and sponsoring personnel to attend training and skills as well as upgrading courses.

 The mission statement of the organization is; TO ENSURE BLIND PEOPLE WILL RECEIVE APPROPRIATE TRAINING AND ENJOY QUALITY SERVICES REGARDLESS OF WHERE THEY LIVE IN THE COUNTRY.